 Joshua Stecker: Joshua Stecker is a freelance entertainment journalist based in Los Angeles.
 His bylines include The Hollywood Reporter and Death & Taxes Magazine.
 Stecker is the former west coast/web editor of Script magazine.
 He’s also the co-founder of the Modjeska Playhouse theatre company in South Orange County.
 Twitter: @joshuastecker

-Dave Trottier (AKA Dr. Format) has sold or optioned ten screenplays (three produced) and helped hundreds of writers sell their work, win contests, and break into the biz.
+Dave Trottier (AKA Dr. Format), the longest-running contributor to Script magazine, beginning since its first issue in 1989, author of seven books including The Screenwriter's Bible, has sold or optioned ten screenplays (three produced) and helped hundreds of writers sell their work and break into the biz.
 He is an award-winning teacher, in-demand script consultant, and friendly host of keepwriting.com.
 Follow Dave on Facebook and Twitter: @DRTrottier

 Susan Kouguell, award-winning screenwriter and filmmaker, is a senior contributing editor for Script Magazine, and is the author of The Savvy Screenwriter: How to Sell Your Screenplay (and Yourself) Without Selling Out! and Savvy Characters Sell Screenplays!: A comprehensive guide to crafting winning characters with film analyses and screenwriting exercises.
 As chairperson of Su-City Pictures East, LLC, a motion picture consulting company founded in 1990, Kouguell works as a script doctor and post-production consultant with over 1,000 writers, filmmakers, executives and studios worldwide.
 Her extensive background includes work as story analyst and story editor for many studios, including Miramax, Paramount, and Viacom, acquisitions consultant for Warner Bros., writer on voice-over narrations for Miramax, associate producer on two features, and over a dozen feature writing assignments for independent companies.
 Susan teaches screenwriting at SUNY College at Purchase and is a visiting assistant professor at Pratt Institute.
 Her short films are in the Museum of Modern Art’s permanent collection and archives and were included in the Whitney Museum’s Biennial.
 Follow Susan on Twitter: @SKouguell.